Daedalus-code/pi-node/README.md

 # Pi-node
-FreedomCoin Node - LCD monitoring
+FreedomCoin Node - RaspberryPi with LCD monitoring

 *Build your own FreedomCoin Node/StakeBox on a Raspberry Pi with a nice Display.*